Xenophilicy/OreGen/README.md

 # [![Xenophilicy](https://i.imgur.com/ItFx1ZH.png)]()

 ## Information
 With this plugin you are able to setup ores to spawn in a classic cobblestone generator!
 Each time a block spawns in a cobblstone generator, it has a chance to change into a certain ore.
 These chances can be changed in the plugin's *config.yml* file.
+You can black/whitelist certain worlds for OreGen to function, or have it function in all worlds at once as well!

 *You can find a video example on YouTube → https://www.youtube.com/watch?v=Fb6llO6q9Ps*
 ***

 ## OreGen Details
 * **API:** 3.5.0+
-* **Version:** 1.1.3
+* **Version:** 1.1.4
 * **Basic Description:** Generate ores inside a cobble generator!
 * *Easy to edit config.yml file*
 * *Simple code for editing and debugging*